MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/vue/cli.md

 $ cd my-app
 ```

-Use the default option to skip prompts and use defaults.
+Use the default flag if you want to skip prompts and use defaults.

 ```sh
 $ npx @vue/cli create my-app --default